xyzzy42/R7800/README.md

 Maybe someone will update it.

-Or if you want to do it manually:
+Or if you really want to do it manually:

 1. Extract the rootfs.
 7zip can do it.
 2. Find `/lib/firmware/qca-nss0-retail.bin` and `/lib/firmware/qca-nss1-retail.bin` and extract them from image.